Hacking, Artificial Intelligence and Cyber Security

 Hackers are often demonised in society – but is this an accurate representation?
 Should we be fearful of those who manoeuvre from the darkest corners of the internet?
 Or, are they merely exaggerated vignettes of our own design?

-In a rare speaking appearance, you will hear from Matt Rowe, the Chief Security Officer for Lloyds Banking Group.
-Mr Rowe explains how national security is delivered at one of Europe’s largest banks.
-You will learn how the drive for security must co-exist with the business imperative to rapidly deliver new cutting-edge technologies in pursuit of competitive advantage.
-Mr Rowe explains how his team interact with bodies like the National Cyber Security Centre to forge digital resilience against an internet saturated with hostile actors.
+In a rare speaking appearance, Matt Rowe, Chief Security Officer at Lloyds Banking Group, will reveal how one of Europe’s largest banks balances security with rapid innovation, working closely with the National Cyber Security Centre to forge digital resilience against an internet saturated with hostile actors.

-Whilst this lecture series examines a technical subject matter, it is not a technical course.
+Whilst this weekend event examines a technical subject matter, it is not a technical course.

 Please note: this event will close to enrolments at 23:59 on 26 November 2025.